 Rock Creek Park is the third-oldest National Park in the United States, established in 1890.
 The Park encompasses over 2,000 acres, and includes not just wildlife, but recreational facilities such as a tennis stadium, a golf course, horse trails, as well as other facilities such as an amphitheater, a planetarium, a concert venue, and cultural exhibits.
 The Park is run by the National Park Services and is open to the public.

-The Union army built 68 earthen forts to defend Washington, D.C. from Confederate forces during the American Civil War.
-Fort DeRussy, constructed in 1861 by 4th New York Heavy Artillery, is one of the only Civil War-era forts whose outline still remains.
-Fort DeRussy's artillery, especially its 100-pound Parrott gun, was pivotal to defending nearby Fort Stevens from a Confederate attack in July 1864.
+Built in 1861, Fort DeRussy was used by the Union Army during the American Civil War.
+The Union Army built 68 earthen forts to defend Washington, D.C. from Confederate forces during the American Civil War.
+The outline of this fort still remains even after the many years concluding the war.
+Fort DeRussy's artillery, especially it’s 100-pound Parrott gun, was pivotal to defending nearby Fort Stevens from a Confederate attack in July 1864.
 The remains of the fort are now part of Rock Creek Park and have been largely overtaken by the forest, but visitors can still see evidence of the former fort.
-The site is recognized by the National Register of Historic Places and maintained by the National Park Service as part of Rock Creek Park.
+The site is recognized by the National Register of Historic Places and maintained by the National Park Service.

 In 1958, the Architect of the Capitol J. George Stewart removed hundreds of sandstone blocks from the eastern façade Capitol Building during a renovation, supported by Speaker of the House Sam Rayburn.
 The stones were left in Rock Creek Park, and have remained there ever since.
 They vary in size and purpose, and provide a glimpse into the history of quarrying and carving techniques used on the Capitol building in the 1800s.
 The site is not maintained by any government body, but is an unofficial and unmarked monument within the park.
 Subsequent renovations have added to the heaps of stones in the park.